strapi/strapi/packages/plugins/sentry/README.md

   .getInstance();
 ```

-## Disabling
+## Disabling for non-production environments

+The plugin will only send errors to Sentry when the `dsn` config property is set.
+If the `dsn` property is set to a nil value, the Sentry plugin will still be available to use in the running Strapi instance, but the service it will not actually send errors to Sentry.
+When you start Strapi with a nil `dsn` config property, the plugin will print a warning:
+`info: @strapi/plugin-sentry is disabled because no Sentry DSN was provided`

-This plugin can be disabled in the plugins configuration file.
-With the `env` utility, it is also possible to disable it depending on the environment.
+You can make use of that by using the `env` utility to set the `dsn` config property depending on the environment.

 **Example**